adhamkhwaldeh/UserBehaviorSDK/README.md

 9. [Support]
 10. [Testing Recommendations]
 11. [Securing the Application with ProGuard/R8 Rules]
+12. [Documentation Generation]
+13. [Code Conventions]
+14. [Areas for Enhancement]

 ---

 ## Introduction

-This guide provides step-by-step instructions for integrating [Weather Sdk] into your project.
+This guide provides step-by-step instructions for integrating [AccelerometerTouchTrackerSdk] into your project.
-Follow the instructions to quickly get started and connect your system with [Weather Sdk].
+Follow the instructions to quickly get started and connect your system with [AccelerometerTouchTrackerSdk].

 ---

 ## Prerequisites
 Before you begin the integration process, make sure you have the following:
-- A ApiKey service from [Weather Sdk]
 - Access to your [system’s] configuration settings
+- In future will add A ApiKey service from [AccelerometerTouchTrackerSdk]

 ## Setup Instructions